roksolanamonastyrska/e-commerce-store-sales-analytics/README.md

 # e-commerce-store-sales-analytics
 In this portfolio project, I performed sales analytics for an e-commerce store.
 The first step was connecting to the database in BigQuery.
 Then, I created a dataset by writing a Python query that joins the available database tables.
+The dataset includes all orders and sessions, even for users who did not register on the site.
+I carefully selected the appropriate join types to ensure that no relevant data was lost, especially since registered users are few.